-Sensor Integrating Machine Elements Congress (SiME Congress)
+Sensor-integrating Machine Elements Congress (SiME Congress)

 What exactly is behind the abbreviation SiME?

 The congress is therefore dedicated to a wide range of issues relating to the integration of autonomous sensor systems into conventional machine elements.
-This includes the analysis of physical effects for utilisation in sensor-integrating machine elements and the evaluation of the effects of sensor integration on the primary function of the machine element.
+This includes the analysis of physical effects for utilization in sensor-integrating machine elements and the evaluation of the effects of sensor integration on the primary function of the machine element.
 The focus is also on future trends and perspectives in the field of sensor integration.

 Prof. Dr.-Ing.
 Karsten Stahl